Install instructions

 4. Reinstall the front panel onto the back.
 Adhesive side of the vinyl is now exposed on the lens side.
 Secure with a few screws (don't tighten everything yet).

 5. Insert the darkslide.
-It acts as a rigid base for applying the ABS strips.
+It acts as a rigid base for applying the PET strips.

-6. Apply the ABS masking strips onto the exposed adhesive.
+6. Apply the PET masking strips onto the exposed adhesive.
 The rounded corners go into the corners of the original gate, not the masked window.
 The vinyl window is intentionally oversized; the strips are the precision layer that defines the actual frame edges.
+The strips are intentionally cut slightly oversized so they can be fit to each individual back.
+Test-fit each strip first.
+If it bows instead of lying flat, trim or sand only the left/right ends until it drops in cleanly.

 7. Smooth everything out.
 Verify the result looks symmetrical.
 Both strips should be parallel, the gap between them should be consistent end to end.